samjamesobrien/trade_processor/README.md

 - Proper test coverage
 - security and authentication
 - GC of stored trades after a certain time and persisting overall metrics only
-- more interesting metrics and processing
+- more interesting metrics and processing using rxjava Observable streams
 - more Interfaces, refactoring and more providers with configurable fields